-The Council has a statutory duty to monitor the impact of the new guidelines.
-This monitoring will be undertaken through the Crown Court Sentencing Survey which monitors the frequency of certain aggravating and mitigating factors which could have potential equalities impact.
+The draft guideline is still at the stage of consultation but post consultation, following implementation of a guideline the Council has a statutory duty to monitor the impact of the new guidelines.
+This monitoring will be undertaken through the Crown Court Sentencing Survey which was launched in October 2010 and allows the Council to monitor the frequency of the presence in sexual offence of certain aggravating and mitigating factors which could have potential equalities impact.
 Sentencing in the magistrates' courts will be monitored using existing Ministry of Justice sentencing statistics data.